If you’ve struggled with it, know that you’re normal. Yup. 100% human … I’m presuming, of course. 😉

 Cover letter writing experts agree.
 Addressing employment gaps in a cover letter can create the biggest headache.

-Jobseekers like you feel like date gaps in a work history are equated to wearing a scarlet letter … or, so it seems.
+Many jobseekers believe that date gaps in a work history are equivalent to wearing a scarlet letter … or, so it seems.

 But, no matter how painful, addressing unfavorable work situations can be tricky.